 - The Aetna HealthSave Basic Plan: Covers the same types of services as the Aetna HealthSave (HSA) plan, at a lower per-paycheck price.
 However, it also pays for a smaller share of medical expenses, so when you need care, you’ll pay more.
 Also, Adobe will not contribute to the HSA if you choose to open one with your own contributions.
 The Aetna HealthSave Basic plan may be right for you if you mainly go to the doctor for preventive care, or for a few checkups a year or are not eligible for an HSA because HSA contributions are optional.
 Watch this 5-minute video to learn more about this plan.

-- The Kaiser HMO (available to California employees): Offers a network many find easy and convenient to use and keeps out-of-pocket costs low when you get care but you pay more per-paycheck than with the other two options.
+- The Kaiser HMO (California): Offers a network many find easy and convenient to use and keeps out-of-pocket costs low when you get care but you pay more per-paycheck than with the other two options.
 This plan also has less flexibility in terms of what doctors and providers you can see.
 Watch this 2-minute video to learn more about this plan.
+Kaiser is available to eligible California employees who live within Kaiser’s Service Area (based on your home ZIP code) as defined in Kaiser Evidence of Coverage plan documents.

 - Waive Adobe Medical: Compare Adobe’s medical plan offerings to other coverage you have available (e.g. through your spouse or parents) and if their plan better meets your needs, opt-out of Adobe’s medical coverage and receive $650 in a full year from Adobe with proof of other coverage ($25 added to your earnings every pay period).